JS-Zheng/code-line/README.md

 ### Soft Wrap

-`Hard Wrap` is the default setting of Line-numbers.js.
+`Hard Wrap` is the default setting of Code-line.
 If you want to use `Soft Wrap`, append `soft-wrap` class to your `<code>`:

 ```html